X

 How I tested the MacBook Pro (M3 Max)

 The model I tested for this review was a Space Black 14-inch MacBook Pro with M3 Max, 16‑core CPU, 40‑core GPU, 16‑core Neural Engine, 64GB of RAM ("unified memory"), and a 2TB SSD storage drive.
 This model retails for $4,299.
-In my testing with high-end creative apps and AI workloads, the MacBook Pro (M3 Max) was even faster and more responsive than the story told by the specs, as you'll see my results chart below.
+In my testing with high-end creative apps and AI workloads, the MacBook Pro (M3 Max) was even faster and more responsive than the story told by the specs, as you'll see in my results chart below.

 I tested it intensively by processing a whole batch of 42MP RAW images from a Sony Alpha camera in Adobe Lightroom, editing photos in Photoshop, editing video in Premiere, and editing audio in GarageBand.
 I especially leaned into the AI features in Lightroom and Photoshop, since those can put a huge strain on a machine's performance and are the things that can slow down even the fastest computer.